IHTSDO/health-data-analytics/readme.md

 ## Background and strategic fit
 SNOMED CT’s distinguishing feature is its logical framework.
 Unlike ICD terms which are not based on Description Logic, SNOMED features the ability to do logical subsumption searches to find cohorts of patients, medications, or conditions.

-Every kind of quality measure, outcomes measurement or retrospective research involving cohorts of patients depends on defining lists of clinical terms sometimes called “value sets”.
+Every kind of quality measure, outcomes measurement or retrospective research involving cohorts of patients depends on defining lists of clinical terms sometimes called "value sets".

 When these types of data analysis are done with ICD or other non-SNOMED terminologies, the creation of value sets requires human experts and is prone to errors.
-The humans creating the value sets must remember all the possible ways to refer to a condition, and ICD does not allow more than one parent, so Viral Pneumonia much be either a respiratory disease or an infectious disease but can’t be both.
+The humans creating the value sets must remember all the possible ways to refer to a condition, and ICD does not allow more than one parent, so Viral Pneumonia must be either a respiratory disease or an infectious disease but can’t be both.

 In SNOMED because of its logical structure, you can search hierarchies and do logical role based searches.
 This allows you to create value sets without arbitrary knowledge of which synonyms are used to describe a term.